-Generally, you will file Form 941 (PDF), Employer's QUARTERLY Federal Tax Return, or Form 944 (PDF), Employer's ANNUAL Federal Tax Return, to report wages you have paid, tips your employees have reported to you, federal income tax withheld, social security and Medicare taxes withheld, and your share of social security and Medicare taxes.
-Form 944 may be filed only by small business employers who have been notified to file that form.
-To report wages and taxes for farm employees, you will file Form 943, Employer's Annual Tax Return for Agricultural Employees.
+Generally, you must file Form 941 (PDF), Employer's QUARTERLY Federal Tax Return, or Form 944 (PDF), Employer's ANNUAL Federal Tax Return, to report wages you have paid and tips your employees have reported to you, as well as employment taxes (federal income tax withheld, social security and Medicare taxes withheld, and your share of social security and Medicare taxes).
+Form 944 may be filed only by small business employers who have been notified by the IRS to file that form.
+To report wages and taxes for farm employees, you must file Form 943, Employer's Annual Tax Return for Agricultural Employees.
 See Topic 760 for reporting and deposit requirements for agricultural employers.

-A separate Form 941 is filed for each quarter.
+A separate Form 941 is required to be filed for each quarter.
 The first quarter is January through March.
 The second quarter is April through June.
 The third quarter is July through September.
 The fourth quarter is October through December.
 Form 941 is generally due by the last day of the month following the end of the quarter.
-For example, wages you pay during the first quarter, January through March, must generally be reported on Form 941 by April 30th.
+For example, wages you pay during the first quarter, January through March, are reported on the Form 941 required to be filed by April 30th.

-Some employers with small payrolls, including government employers, file an annual return, Form 944 (PDF), instead of Form 941 each quarter.
+Some employers with small payrolls, including government employers, may file an annual return, Form 944 (PDF), instead of Form 941 each quarter.
 Form 944 generally is due on January 31 of the following year.
-The purpose of Form 944 is to reduce burden on small business taxpayers by allowing certain employers to file one employment tax return per year to report social security, Medicare, and withheld federal income taxes, and in most cases pay the employment tax with the return.
-Form 944 is designed for employers with an annual liability of $1,000 or less for social security, Medicare, and withheld federal income taxes.
+The purpose of Form 944 is to reduce burden on small employers by allowing them to file one return per year, and in most cases pay the employment tax with the return.
+Form 944 is designed for employers with an annual employment tax liability of $1,000 or less.

-Employers are not permitted to file Form 944 unless they are notified by the IRS that they qualify to file this form.
-Employers who may be eligible to file Form 944, because their estimated annual employment tax liability is $1,000 or less, have to contact the IRS to elect to file annually (Form 944).
-Employers required to file Form 944, who want to file Forms 941 instead, must notify the IRS they are electing to file quarterly Forms 941 and opting out of filing Form 944.
-For further information, see Revenue Procedure 2009-51 and the Form 944 Instructions.
+Employers who may be eligible to file Form 944, because their estimated annual employment tax liability is $1,000 or less, and who want to file this form have to contact the IRS to request to file Form 944.
+Employers are not permitted to file Form 944 unless they are notified by the IRS to do so.
+Employers required to file Form 944, who want to file Forms 941 instead, must notify the IRS to request to file quarterly Forms 941.
+For further information, see Revenue Procedure 2009-51 and the Form 944 Instructions (PDF).

-Employers notified to file Form 944, whose businesses grow during the year and exceed the $1,000 eligibility threshold, must still file Form 944 for the year.
-Employers who exceed the eligibility threshold will be notified by the IRS that their filing requirement has been changed to Form 941 for a particular year.
+Employers notified to file Form 944, whose businesses grow during the year and whose employment tax liability exceeds the $1,000 threshold, must still file Form 944 for the year.
+Employers who exceed the eligibility threshold must not file Form 941 until the IRS notifies them that their filing requirement has been changed to Form 941.

-Some employers are required to deposit their employment taxes before the Form 941 and Form 944 are filed.
-For the rules for making deposits, refer to Topic 757.
-If you have deposited all your tax on time, you have ten additional days to file.
+Generally employers are required to deposit their employment taxes rather than pay the taxes when the Form 941 or Form 944 is filed.
+For the rules for making deposits, refer to Publication 15 or Topic 757.
+If you have deposited all your taxes on time, you have ten additional days after the due date of the return to file.

 In certain cases, amounts reported as social security and Medicare taxes must be adjusted to arrive at your correct tax liability.
-The total social security and Medicare taxes on Form 941 and Form 944 may differ by a small amount from the total on your payroll records due to fractions of cents that you gained or lost when computing separate amounts for individual employees.
-You may add or subtract this difference on the line for tax adjustments for fractions of cents.
-Generally, this should not be more than a few cents.
-You may also use an adjustment line to correct the social security and Medicare taxes you were unable to collect on employees' tips, or for sick pay wages you report but for which social security and Medicare taxes were withheld by a third party, such as an insurance company.
+For example, the total social security and Medicare taxes on Form 941 or Form 944 may differ by a small amount from the total on your payroll records due to fractions of cents that you gained or lost by rounding each time you computed payroll for each individual employee.
+You may add or subtract this difference on the line for fractions-of-cents adjustments.
+You may also use an adjustment line to report the social security and Medicare taxes you were unable to collect on employees' tips, or for sick pay wages for which social security and Medicare taxes were withheld by a third party, such as an insurance company.
 If you wish to correct an error on a previously filed Form 941 or Form 944, you will use Form 941X (PDF), Adjusted Employer's QUARTERLY Federal Tax Return or Claim for Refund, or Form 944X (PDF), Adjusted Employer's ANNUAL Federal Tax Return or Claim for Refund, respectively.

 It is very important that you complete Part 2 of Form 941 and Form 944, Schedule B of Form 941, or Form 945-A correctly, or it may appear that you did not deposit your taxes when due.
 There is a late deposit penalty ranging from 2% to 15%, depending on the length of time the deposit is late.

-Generally, if your tax liability for the quarter is $2,500 or more and you have made the proper deposits, you should not have a balance due with Form 941 and Form 944.
-Generally, only taxpayers with a total quarterly tax liability of less than $2,500 may pay with the tax return.
+Generally, unless you are eligible to pay taxes with your return, you should have deposited your taxes and should not have a balance due with Form 941 and Form 944.
 If you pay taxes with your tax return that should have been deposited, you may be subject to a penalty.
-Be sure Form 941 and Form 944 is signed and dated before mailing.
+See Topic 757 and Publication 15 for rules on deposits and payment of tax with your return.
+Be sure Form 941 or Form 944 is signed and dated before mailing.

-See Publication 15, (Circular E), Employer's Tax Guide, for more information on deposit rules and filing requirements for Form 941 and Form 944.
+See Publication 15, (Circular E), Employer's Tax Guide, for more information on filing requirements for Form 941 and Form 944.